-Let’s then dig a bit deeper and check what images need optimisation
+Let’s dig a bit deeper and check what images need optimisation

 According to GTmetrix by optimising these images we can save 91.1kb, which would result in a 15% reduction.

-What’s not to love about a panda helping you with image compression?
+What’s not to love about a panda helping you with compressing your images?

-They also have a tool, similar to GTmetrix, telling users how much they can save from optimising their images.
+It also has a feature, similar to GTmetrix, telling users how much they can save from optimising their images.

 Upon entering your site URL, the tool will show you the optimized image size, the total savings and the consequent, faster page load speed

-TinyPNG says we can compress our images and save 1.5MB, which will result in 32% savings!
-Quite a big difference, ah?
+TinyPNG says I can further compress images and save 1.5MB, which will result in additional 32% savings!
+That’s quite a big difference, ah?

-Most importantly, TinyPNG estimates that just by compressing the images, we could increase the page load speed by 1s!
+Most importantly, TinyPNG estimates that just by compressing the images, I could increase the page load speed by 1s!

-Seems like a good deal, so let’s try optimise one image from our page on TinyPNG (with the free version you can optimise a batch of up to 20 images)
+It seems like a good deal, so let’s optimise one image from the web page on TinyPNG (with the free version you can optimise a batch of up to 20 images)

-We then upload the image onto TinyPNG image compressor and this is what we get: -28% savings, which means our image now weights ‘only’ 114.4kb
+I am then uploading the image onto TinyPNG image compressor and this is what I get: -28% savings, which means our image now weights ‘only’ 114.4kb

-It seems already a good improvement but what if we could do better than that?
+It seems like a good improvement already but what if we could do better than that?

-ImageResizer.org is a suite of image tools you can use for free to resize / crop an image, change its ratio or compress JPG online, which is what we are going to do.
+ImageResizer.org is a suite of free image tools you can use to resize / crop an image, change its ratio or compress JPG online, which is what I am going to do.

 Let’s upload the image onto their image compressor tool and see what happens